nomlas-design/portfolio/README.md

 ## Nomlas Design

-This it the working portfolio for Nomlas Design
+This it the working portfolio for Nomlas Design.

+Made with Next/R3F/TS.

+Run with npm run dev.